Ron McBride: After Utah

 After leaving Utah, McBride took over as the inside linebacker coach at Kentucky in 2003.
-He returned to the state of Utah in 2004, when he was named head football coach at Weber State University.
-The Weber State Wildcats are an NCAA Division I-AA team that play in the Big Sky Conference.
+He returned to the state of Utah in 2004, when he was named head football coach at Weber State University, an NCAA Division I-AA team that played in the Big Sky Conference.
+In 2008, the Wildcats won their first Big Sky title in 21 years and reached the postseason for the first time since 1991.
+He retired after seven seasons in 2011.
+He has since focused his time in part-time coaching and his foundation, which is dedicated to raising money for schools and churches.
+McBride was inducted into the Weber State Athletic Hall of Fame in 2021.